tlf30/sdk/readme.md

 Thus the prefered download is `jmonkeyplatform-windows-x64.exe` which essentially __is__ `jmonkeyplatform.zip` and the correct version of the JDK and Blender (hence the ~250MiB size increase).
 If you don't know whether your system is 64 bits (x64) or 32 bits (x86), you can type `uname -i` on Linux or look into the system informations (right click on Computer->Properties) on Windows.

+__Note:__ The Tag `stable` is refering to 3.0-stable, which is an ancient version.
+You should not start any new projects based of 3.0 but use 3.1 instead.
+Also the tag is pointing to the wrong commit since we had to re-upload those files but the repo doesn't really contain any 3.0 commits anymore.

 ## Building the SDK
 Building the SDK is an easy process basically, but it depends on what kind of distribution you want to build.